S-YOU/doTA/README.md

 - **loose=1** - when object property is falsy, use '', instead of showing undefined.
 - **debug=1** - you have to include non minified version of `ngDoTA.js`, because minified version stripped that down too xD
 - **watch="scope_vars"** - adding to watch for angular, it will passed to `scope.$watchCollection(scope_vars, ...` and template to auto re-render on data change. (new data must be non-falsy, *for now*);
+- **cache-dom=1** - cached rendered dom in hidden tag, and move or copy(on IE) DOM back upon reuse, only for static contents
+- **scope=1** - create new scope, use only when compile=1 or compile-all=1, when parent scope is destroy this will get destroy too or $watchers will leak
+- **loaded=false** - just to hide template with css, once render it will be loaded=true

 If you want to exclude rendering inside `dota-render`, you might want to use `dota-pass=1` with `compile=1`,